flowerinthenight/golang-monorepo/README.md

 ## How does it work

-During CircleCI builds, [build.sh](./build.sh) iterates the updated files within the commit range (`CIRCLE_COMPARE_URL` environment variable in CircleCI) or the modified files within a single commit (when the value is not a valid range), excluding hidden files, `pkg`, and `vendor` folders.
+During CI builds, [build.sh](./build.sh) iterates the updated files within the commit range (`CIRCLE_COMPARE_URL` environment variable in CircleCI) or the modified files within a single commit (when the value is not a valid range), excluding hidden files, `pkg`, and `vendor` folders.
 It will then try to walk up the directory path until it can find a Makefile (excluding root Makefile).
 Once found, the [root Makefile](./Makefile) will include that Makefile and call the `custom` rule as target, thus, initiating the build.

 When the changes belong to either `pkg` or `vendor`, the script will then try to determine the services (and cmds) that have dependencies using the `go list` command.
 All dependent services will then be built using the same process described above.

+You can override the `COMMIT_RANGE` environment variable for your own CI.
+If this is set, `build.sh` will use its value.
+You also want to set `CIRCLE_SHA1` to your commit SHA (`CIRCLE_SHA1` is CircleCI-specific).

 ## Directory structure